Mc-Zen/quill/src/gates.typ

 /// - width (auto, length): The width of the gate can be specified manually with this property.
 /// - box (boolean): Whether this is a boxed gate (determines whether the
 ///        outgoing wire will be drawn all through the gate (`box: false`) or not).
-/// - label (content): Optional label on the vertical wire.
 /// - wire-count (integer): Wire count for control wires.
 /// - inputs (none, array): You can put labels inside the gate to label the input wires with
 ///        this argument.
 It accepts a list of labels, each of which has to be a dictionary